Sky brightness: Indirect scattering of sunlight

-Indirectly scattered sunlight comes from two directions.
-From the atmosphere itself, and from outer space.
-In the first case, the Sun has just set but still illuminates the upper atmosphere directly.
-Because the amount of scattered sunlight is proportional to the number of scatterers (i.e. air molecules) in the line of sight, the intensity of this light decreases rapidly as the Sun drops further below the horizon and illuminates less of the atmosphere.
+Indirectly scattered sunlight comes from two sources: from the atmosphere itself, and from outer space.
+In the first case, after the Sun has just set it still directly illuminates the upper atmosphere.
+The amount of scattered sunlight is proportional to the number of scatterers (i.e. air molecules and aerosols) in the line of sight, which increases as the altitude of the Sun approaches the horizon.
+This attenuation of sunlight is described by the Beer–Lambert law.

-When the Sun's altitude is < -6° 99% of the atmosphere in zenith is in the Earth's shadow and second order scattering takes over.
-At the horizon, however, 35% of the atmosphere along the line of sight is still directly illuminated, and continues to be until the sun reaches -12°.
-From -12° to -18° only the uppermost parts of the atmosphere along the horizon, directly above the spot where the Sun is, is still illuminated.
+The intensity of the scattered twilight decreases as the Sun drops further below the horizon and illuminates less of the atmosphere.
+When the Sun's altitude is below −6°, 99% of the atmosphere in the zenith direction is in the Earth's shadow and second order scattering takes over.
+However, at the horizon in the direction of sunset, 35% of the atmosphere along the line of sight is still directly illuminated, and continues to be until the sun reaches −12°.
+From −12° to −18° only the uppermost parts of the atmosphere along the horizon, directly above the spot where the Sun descended, is still illuminated.
 After that, all direct illumination ceases and astronomical darkness sets in.

-A second source sunlight is the zodiacal light, which is caused by reflection and scattering of sunlight on interplanetary dust.
-Zodiacal light varies quite a lot in intensity depending on the position of the Earth, location of the observer, time of year, and composition and distribution of the reflecting dust.
+A second source of sunlight is the zodiacal light, which is caused by reflection and scattering of sunlight by interplanetary dust.
+Zodiacal light varies in intensity depending on the position of the Earth, location of the observer, time of year, and composition and distribution of the reflecting dust.

 Scattered light from extraterrestrial sources

 Not only sunlight is scattered by the molecules in the air.
 Starlight and the diffuse light of the Milky Way are also scattered by the air, and it is found that stars up to V magnitude 16 contribute to the diffuse scattered starlight.
 Other sources such as galaxies and nebulae don't contribute significantly.

-The total brightness of all the stars was first measured by Burns in 1899, with a calculated result that the total brightness reaching earth was equivalent to that of 2,000 first-magnitude stars with subsequent measurements by others.
+The total brightness of all the stars was first measured by Burns in 1899, with a calculated result that the total brightness reaching earth was equivalent to that of 2,000 first-magnitude stars, with subsequent measurements by others.

 Light pollution

 Light pollution is an ever-increasing source of sky brightness in urbanized areas.
+As of 2023, it is estimated to be increasing at the rate of 9.6% per year.
 In densely populated areas that do not have stringent light pollution control, the entire night sky is regularly 5 to 50 times brighter than it would be if all lights were switched off, and very often the influence of light pollution is far greater than natural sources (including moonlight).
 With urbanization and light pollution, one third of humanity, and the majority of those in developed countries, cannot see the Milky Way.